-12-Steps, One Step at a TimeOne of the most popular forms of aftercare for recovering alcoholics is the 12-step program.
-Alcoholics Anonymous -the world’s most widely used 12-step program -is a place where individuals can continue to receive support in their efforts to stay sober, and even help those who are facing challenges of their own.
+12-Steps, One Step at a TimeOne of the most popular forms of aftercare for recovering alcoholics is the 12-Step program.
+AA (Alcoholics Anonymous)is a place where individuals can continue to receive support in their efforts to stay sober, and even help those who are facing challenges of their own.
 One of the core recommendations AA makes is to change people, places, and things.1 This means making new friends, spending time in new environments and no longer using alcohol to cope with stress.
 When someone disconnects from the reminders of substance abuse, he is much more likely to create lasting change.

-If you would like to learn more about residential alcohol rehabilitation that gets results today, tomorrow and years from now, contact Michael’s House.
-The experts at Michael’s House work closely with every patient to insure that they are stronger, healthier and smarter than before they entered the program.
+If you would like to learn more about residential alcohol rehabilitation that gets results, Michael’s House is here for you.
+The experts at Michael’s House are proud to work closely with every patient to ensure that they are stronger, healthier, and smarter than before they entered the program.